Below are some items we purchased specifically for our trip to Mexico, but found they were not so useful (and in at least one case, useless).

 The second time we used the Honda generator was much later in Puerto Escondido.
 We decided to have a little luxury and have hot showers onboard (the marina was a long dinghy ride away; and besides, its showers were not working).
 So actually no real need to use the generator.

 Perhaps if we had had a watermaker and had anchored out more often, we might have needed to use the generator.
+Nevertheless, even after anchored out for several days and before moving to a new anchorage, we didn't need the generator.
 (Note: another reason the generator wasn't needed is that one has to motor a lot in Mexico -- so lots of charging and hot water.)

 Yachtsman Mexico to Panama Chart Book (7th Ed):